serhiipanovjs/excuse-me/README.md

 -   The app was deployed with Heroku following these steps:
     -   After creating a Heroku account, click "New" to create a new app from the dashboard.
     -   Create a name of the app, that needs to be unique, and select your region.
 Press "Create app"
-    -   Go to settings and add the necessary Config_vars and buildpacks.
-Make sure that the buildpacks are set to "Python" and "NodeJS", in that order.
+    -   Go to settings and add the necessary Config_vars and build packs.
+Make sure that the build packs are set to "Python" and "NodeJS", in that order.
     -   Go to Deploy tab and scroll down to Deployment Method.
     -   Select GitHub and search for your GitHub repository.
     -   Scroll down to deploy options.